-Apprentices must achieve two additional outcomes.
-An additional outcome should be a relevant short course at a suitable level, with is a minimum of 10 learning hours.
+The apprentice must achieve two additional outcomes, including one in Food Safety or Food Hygiene.
+An additional outcome should be a relevant short course at a suitable level, which is a minimum of 10 learning hours.
+Further details can be found in the framework section.
 This may be industry-specific or of broader relevance to the learner or business, and must be agreed by the learner, employer and training provider at the beginning of the Modern Apprenticeship programme and shown in the Training Plan.
 The enhancement outcomes must be new learning.
 The learner must complete these outcomes in the duration of the apprenticeship programme.